yousefalkhatibDev/Finance-Interface/Coding GuideLines.md

 # JavaScript Coding Guidelines

-This is a set of coding conventions and rules for use in JavaScript programming.
-It is inspired by the Sun document Code Conventions for the Java Programming Language.
-It is heavily modified of course because JavaScript is not Java.

-The long-term value of software to an organization is in direct proportion to the quality of the codebase.
-Over its lifetime, a program will be handled by many pairs of hands and eyes.
-If a program is able to clearly communicate its structure and characteristics, it is less likely that it will break when modified in the never-too-distant future.

-Code conventions can help in reducing the brittleness of programs.

-All of our JavaScript code is sent directly to the public.
-It should always be of publication quality.

-Neatness counts.

-## JavaScript Files

-JavaScript programs should be stored in and delivered as .js files.

-JavaScript code should not be embedded in HTML files unless the code is specific to a single session.
-Code in HTML adds significantly to pageweight with no opportunity for mitigation by caching and compression.

-`<script src="filename.js">` tags should be placed as late in the body as possible.
-This reduces the effects of delays imposed by script loading on other page components.
-There is no need to use the language or type attributes.
-It is the server, not the script tag, that determines the MIME type.

 ## Indentation

 The unit of indentation is two spaces.
-Use of tabs should be avoided because (as of this writing in the 21st Century) there still is not a standard for the placement of tabstops.
+The use of tabs should be avoided because (as of this writing in the 21st Century) there still is not a standard for the placement of tabstops.
 The use of spaces can produce a larger filesize, but the size is not significant over local networks, and the difference is eliminated by minification.

 ## Line Length